HOA & Condo Requirements by State: Reserves, Records, Meetings, Elections, Oversight

 WUCIOA: RCW ch.
 64.90.
 Verified 2026-07-03 via app.leg.wa.gov.

 - Reserves: associations must prepare and annually update a reserve study; at least every third year the update must be prepared by an independent reserve study professional based on a visual site inspection; statute prescribes required contents (component list, funding plan, percent funded); owners holding 20% of votes may demand a professionally prepared study; narrow exemptions (RCW 64.90.545–.555, verified).
+Update, August 1, 2026: the exemption list grew.
+Substitute House Bill 2354, Chapter 96, Laws of 2026, effective June 11, 2026, added an exemption at RCW 64.90.545(2)(c) for communities “consisting only of middle housing as defined under RCW 36.70A.030 that do not or will not in the future require the construction, operation, and maintenance on site of any reserve component to manage wastewater and protect health and safety and ground and service waters,” and renumbered the cost exemption to (d).
+The core duty in subsection (1) is unchanged.
+The same act raised the RCW 64.90.530(2) mandatory annual audit threshold from $50,000 to $100,000 in annual assessments, read from the enrolled session law.

-- The 2028 cliff: legacy HOA and condo acts (e.g., RCW 64.38.065, 64.34.392) carry official “Effective until January 1, 2028” annotations — after that date WUCIOA, including its reserve, records, and meeting rules, applies to associations created before 2018 (verified via official RCW annotations; SSB 5796, Laws of 2024).
+- The 2028 cliff: legacy HOA and condo acts (e.g., RCW 64.38.065, 64.34.392) carry official “Effective until January 1, 2028” annotations, after that date WUCIOA, including its reserve, records, and meeting rules, applies to associations created before 2018 (verified via official RCW annotations; SSB 5796, Laws of 2024).
 If your WA association was ignoring 64.90, that ends in 2028.

 - Records: retained records available for examination/copying on 10 days’ notice (max 21 absent court order); mandatory redactions; reasonable fees; owners entitled to a free annual copy of the owner list (RCW 64.90.495, verified).